South Australian Premier Cricket

 South Australian Premier Cricket (previously known as South Australian District Cricket and South Australian Grade Cricket) is the semi-professional State league based in metropolitan Adelaide, South Australia.
 It is currently the highest level of cricket played in South Australia outside first-class cricket.
 The league is administered by the South Australian Cricket Association (SACA), which is the organisation responsible for promoting and developing the game of cricket in South Australia.

 Competitions

 There are 13 clubs in the SACA Premier cricket competition.

-All clubs field four Mens senior teams and 12 of the clubs have four junior teams competing in regular weekend competitions.
+All clubs field four Men's senior teams and 12 of the clubs have four junior teams competing in regular weekend competitions.
 Most clubs also field at least 1 Women's team in 1st and/or 2nd Grade Women's Cricket with some also fielding sides in the Adelaide Turf Cricket Association Women's Competition.
 Clubs have teams involved in various competitions including: